boethigp-github/hudini/README.md

-Certainly!
-Here is an updated version of your README document for the Hudini application, including the PowerShell script to run the Ollama server and open the link to `http://localhost:11434/`:
+Here's an updated version of the README document that includes documentation for the `.env.local` configuration file and detailed instructions for setting up the Hudini application, including running the Ollama server:

 ---

 # Hudini - CPU Magician on SLM